VALIS-software/SIRIUS-backend/Dev-PlayBook.md

     `kubectl delete pod sirius-pod`

-#### Hot-swap the database
+#### II.
+Hot-swap the database

-**Note:** The hot-swap is done by building a new database while the old one is up and running, then swap the backend to use the new database.
-This will prevent the service to be down during this time, but require more disk spaces and the precedure is more complicated.
+**Note:** The hot-swap is done by building a new database while the old one is up and running, then swap the SIRIUS backend to use the new database.
+This will allow the running server to be almost untouched, but require more disk space.

 Step 1-4 is the same as above.